-Name of Trainee

-Name of Agency

-ee has completed a total of above agency from// hours of clinical experience and a total of to//

-How many of these hours (meeting bbs requirements t with clients that were supervised by a licensed clinician

-Please check the activities in which the trainee has had s supervised experience at your agency:

-intake interviewing professional attitude

-mental status evaluation n respect for differences

-psychosocial history ethical and legal codes

-current DSM licensing laws

-formulating a prelimina agency policies

-development of treatme agency programs

-psychological assessm ient program development

-crisis intervention program evaluation

-sing a variety of approaches Grant-writing

-marital counseling preventive interventions

-family counseling Training paraprofessionals

-group counseling Community advocacy

-progress notes and rec Consultations

-termination and follow- up with clients community resources and referrals

-e able to seek and accept sup

-Very effectively Satisfactory Below Average

-ngs, finishes required work on the requirements and obligations of the agency (i.e. time, punctual for appointments, completes paperwork)? rageBelow average

-3 How effectively does the is trainee work with the agency r's client nonulation?

-Very effectively Satisfactory

-4. How effectively does theVery effectively is trainee work with the agency Satisfactory

-5. How would you rate thisPotentially superior s trainee's potential as a future Potentially a psychotherapist? dequateIneffective

-6. Please briefly describe and evaluate this trainee's strengths and weaknesses below:

-Supervisor's signature Name Degree and Date License Number
+Name of Trainee ee has completed a total of above agency from// hours of clinical experience and a total of to// How many of these hours v (meeting bbs requirements) t with clients that were supervised by a licensed clinician intake interviewing upervised experience at your agency: professional attitude mental status evaluation n - respect for differences psychosocial history current DSM - ethical and legal codes formulating a preliminar v diagnosis licensing laws agency policies development of treatme agency programs psychological assessme program development crisis intervention - program evaluation sing a variety of approaches Grant-writing marital counseling preventive interventions family counseling - Training paraprofessionals group counseling - Community advocacy progress notes and rece ord-keeping Consultations termination and follow-u up with clients community resources and referrals 1.
+How well was the trained Very effectively e able to seek and accept sup Satisfactory 2.
+How responsible and rel liable is this trainee in meeting ligs, finishes required work on t the requirements and obligations of the agency (i.e. time, punctual for appointments, completes paperwork)? ageBelow average How effectively does this Very effectively s trainee work with the agency Satisfactory 's client population?
+Below average 4.
+How effectively does thisVery effectively s trainee work with the agency Satisfactory 5.
+How would you rate thisPotentially superior trainee's potential as a future Potentially ac psychotherapist? dequateIneffective 6.
+Please briefly describe and evaluate this trainee's strengths and weaknesses below: Supervisor's signature Name Degree and I Date icense Number

-For the Trainee: Th ave reviewed this evaluation with my superviso or.
-Trainee's signature · · · Date
+For the Trainee: I have reviewed this evaluation with my supervisor.
+Trainee's signature Date